-Gas Transmission Auxiliary
+Natural Gas Turbine Flowmeters | Gas Transmission Auxiliary

 Hoffer and Gas Transmission Auxiliary Applications

-After the measurement of water, natural gas is the single most frequent fluid measured by Hoffer turbine flowmeters.
-A significant number of Hoffer turbine meters are used in the custody transfer segment of the natural gas industry but many are used by this industry for other applications.
+After measuring water, natural gas is the single most frequent fluid measured by Hoffer turbine flowmeters.
+A significant number of Hoffer turbine meters are used in the custody transfer segment of the natural gas industry, but this industry uses many for other applications.

-Considerations include maintaining sufficient pipeline pressure, maintaining pipeline integrity and keeping moisture levels low.
+Considerations include maintaining sufficient pipeline pressure, maintaining pipeline integrity, and keeping moisture levels low.
 Hoffer’s gas transportation clients have found our turbine flowmeters well suited for supporting a number of these tasks.

 One of the most critical elements in transporting natural gas is maintaining sufficient line pressure from the wellhead to the pipeline delivery points.
-Compressor stations along the length of the pipeline supply the needed boost in line pressure to maintain flow at desired levels.
+Compressor stations along the length of the pipeline supply the needed boost inline pressure to maintain flow at desired levels.

-Hoffer turbine meters are on the job in several such stations monitoring the flow rate of these critical cooling fluids in order to alert personnel of either a gradual or sudden drop in flow that would require attention.
+Hoffer turbine meters are on the job in several such stations that monitor the flow rate of these critical cooling fluids to alert personnel of a gradual or sudden drop inflow that would require attention.

 The insertion meter technique requires sufficient density and velocity to work properly with gas flows.
 This is the case for most gas transmission lines.
-By monitoring flow rates at various points along the pipeline, it is possible to determine if there are any disparities in the flow rate between points that would indicate a potential leakage problem.
+By monitoring flow rates at various points along the pipeline, it is possible to determine any disparities in the flow rate between points that would indicate a potential leakage problem.

-A final application for Hoffer turbine meters is the monitoring of glycol flow rates associated with gas dehydration operations.
+A final application for Hoffer turbine meters is monitoring glycol flow rates associated with gas dehydration operations.
 Dehydration equipment typically utilizes heated glycol to react with water vapor present in the natural gas and remove it from the flow stream.

-Though the Hoffer turbine meter is perhaps best known for custody transfer applications in the natural gas transportation industry, as we can see there are many other places in this industry where they are successfully utilized.
+Though the Hoffer turbine meter is perhaps best known for custody transfer applications in the natural gas transportation industry, as we can see, there are many other places in this industry where they are successfully utilized.